-SGBs, or sovereign gold bonds, are the ideal substitute for actual gold.
+SGBs, or sovereign gold bonds, are the ideal substitute for actual or physical gold.
 You can benefit from capital growth and annual interest with these bonds.
 These Indian government-issued bonds also do away with a number of hazards related to gold that are present in physical form.

-- Interest Earned: GOI rewards nominal rate of return (taxable) of 2.5% per annum payable half yearly.
+- Interest Earned: GOI rewards a nominal rate of return (taxable) of 2.5% per annum payable half yearly.

 - Maturity: The tenor of the Bond will be for a period of 8 years, with exit option after 5th year to be exercised on the interest payment dates.

-Investment options for Sovereign Gold Bonds
+Investment options for Gold

 - Through ETF route